jogetoss/beanshell-datalist-action-with-HTML/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This repository contains the Bean Shell Datalist Action with HTML provides an easy option for users to add HTML code into the datalist.

 # Getting Help